Zoran Luledzija

 npm create vite@latest -- --template react

-Since this command operates in interactive mode, for the project name enter react-intl-example.
+Since this command operates in interactive mode, enter react-intl-example when prompted for the project name.

-To use the react-intl library in your project, you need to add it as a dependency.
+To incorporate the React Intl library into your project, you need to add it as a dependency.

 cd react-intl-example